Guidelines for designing instructional UI

 - Keep it simple.
 Introduce one basic concept at a time and use images when possible.
-Consider adding a Help section to a Settings flyout in your Windows Store app to address complex features.
+Consider adding a Help section to your UWP app to address complex features.

 - Teach in context.
 Integrate instructional UI with the task it helps a user complete.
 A user is more likely to retain a concept when it's introduced when they need it most.

 - Don't block interaction.
 Make sure users can still interact with your app while instructional UI is present.
 Instructional UI should help users, not annoy them by getting in the way.

 - Teach, then disappear.
 Remove instructional UI as soon as it's no longer relevant or allow the user to dismiss it.
 Also, in most cases, users only need instructional UI displayed once.
 Avoid repeatedly displaying the same instructional UI.

 - Use sparingly.
 Thoughtful design and a Help section can often teach users everything they need to know to enjoy your app.
 Consider the breadth of design options before adding instructional UI to your app.